-The Group has indirect interests in a diversified pool In our assessment of the Group and Company's of investments ("Portfolio Companies") by investing into Fund Limited Partnerships ("Funds") managed by Rohatyn Management South Africa Proprietary Limited ("TRG SA").
+The Group has indirect interests in a diversified pool of investments ("Portfolio Companies") by investing into Fund Limited Partnerships ("Funds") managed by Rohatyn Management South Africa Proprietary Limited ("TRG SA").
 The Group also has co-investments in certain of the Portfolio Companies alongside the Funds.